Steve Edge: Writing and other work

 Edge was a programme associate/writer on 8 Out of 10 Cats from 2007 to 2011.

 He was script editor for the BBC2 comedy The Cup in which he also starred as the lead, Terry McConnell.

 In 2009 he wrote the BBC1 show Walk on the Wild Side along with Jason Manford as well as adding the voices to the show, most notably the Marmot repeatedly shouting "Alan".

 In 2009 he wrote and narrated BBC3's Almost Famous III its 2010 sequel Almost Famous IV.

 In 2002 he starred in a series of improvised adverts directed by Graham Linehan, for the now defunct ITV Sport Channel.

 He starred as a hapless undertaker in the Elbow promo for the song "Not a Job".

 Edge is the creator and co-writer of the series Starlings on Sky1 along with Matt King.

 He regularly joins Jason Manford on Manford's Sunday morning radio show on Absolute Radio.

 Personal life

-Edge has moved to Hastings.
-Before that, he lived in Didsbury, a suburb of Manchester, since 1995 and revealed on Soccer AM that he is a Wolverhampton Wanderers season ticket holder who sits in the Stan Cullis Stand.
-He was married in August 2014, with friend and colleague Jason Manford as best man.
+Edge is a season ticket holder at Wolverhampton Wanderers F.C.
+He was married in August 2014, with his friend and colleague Jason Manford as best man.
 He is godfather to Manford's twin daughters.